Bowen-Guo/generalc-/README.md

-# generalc-
+# generalcpp
-general functions of allocation, io and math operations
+general functions of allocation, io and math operations writen in c++